Machine learning with neural networks: Coping with deformations of the input distribution

+How well does a \href{http://yann.lecun.com/exdb/mnist/}{MNIST}-trained convolutional network classify your own hand-written digits?
+Figure \ref{fig:C7S4PreprocessedMNIST}({\bf a}) shows examples of digits drawn by colleagues at the University of Gothenburg, preprocessed in the same way as the \href{http://yann.lecun.com/exdb/mnist/}{MNIST} data.

+Using a \href{http://yann.lecun.com/exdb/mnist/}{MNIST}-trained convolutional network on these digits yields a classification accuracy of about 90\%, substantially lower than the classification errors quoted in the previous Section.

-Compare Figures \figref{C7S4MNIST} and \figref{C7S4PreprocessedMNIST}.
-The digits in Figure \figref{C7S4PreprocessedMNIST} have a much more slender stroke.
-It was suggested in Ref.~\cite{preprocessing} that this may be the reason, since it is known that the line thickness of hand-written text can make a difference for algorithms that read hand-written text \cite{Kozielski2012}.
+A possible cause is that the digits in Figure \figref{C7S4PreprocessedMNIST}({\bf a}) have a more slender stroke than those in Figure \figref{C7S4MNIST}.
+It was suggested in Ref.~\cite{preprocessing} that differences in line thickness can confuse algorithms designed to read hand-written text \cite{Kozielski2012}.
 There are different methods for normalising the line thickness of hand-written text.
-Applying the method proposed in Ref.~\cite{Kozielski2012} to our digits results in Figure \figref{C7S4PreprocessedBest}.
-The algorithm of Ref.~\cite{Kozielski2012} has a free parameter, $T$, that specifies the resulting line thickness.
-In Figure \figref{C7S4PreprocessedBest} it was taken to be $T=10$, close to the line thickness of the \href{http://yann.lecun.com/exdb/mnist/}{MNIST} digits, we measured the latter to $T\approx 9.7$ using the method described in Ref.~\cite{Kozielski2012}.

-If we run a \href{http://yann.lecun.com/exdb/mnist/}{MNIST}-trained convolutional net (Algorithm \ref{alg:matlab4}) on a data set of 60 digits with normalised line thickness, it fails on only two digits.
-This corresponds to a classification accuracy of roughly $97\%$, not so bad -- but not as good as the best results in Section \ref{subsec:cn}.
-Note that we can only make a rough comparison.
-In order to to obtain a better estimate of the classification accuracy we need to test many more than 60 digits.
-A question is of course whether there are perhaps other differences between our own hand-written digits and those in the \href{http://yann.lecun.com/exdb/mnist/}{MNIST} data.
-It would also be of interest to try digits that were drawn using {\em Paint}, or a similar program.
-How does do \href{http://yann.lecun.com/exdb/mnist/}{MNIST}-trained convolutional nets perform on computer-drawn digits?
+Applying the method proposed in Ref.~\cite{Kozielski2012} to our digits results in Figure \figref{C7S4PreprocessedMNIST}({\bf b}).
+The algorithm has a free parameter, $T$, that specifies the line thickness.
+In Figure \figref{C7S4PreprocessedMNIST}({\bf b}) it was taken to be $T=10$, close to the average line thickness of the \href{http://yann.lecun.com/exdb/mnist/}{MNIST} digits, which is approximately $T\approx 9.7$.
+If we run a \href{http://yann.lecun.com/exdb/mnist/}{MNIST}-trained convolutional network on a data set of 60 digits with normalised line thickness, it fails on only two digits.
+This corresponds to a classification accuracy of roughly $97\%$, not so bad -- yet not as good as the best results in Section \ref{sec:MNIST}.
+But note that this estimate of the classification accuracy is not very precise, because the test set had only 60 digits.
+To obtain a better estimate, more test digits are needed.